 INTERVENTION COURSES:

-Students requiring academic intervention in the areas of reading or math will be enrolled in specific intervention classes, taught by either a general or special education teacher.
-This course may take the place of an elective &/or be offered for elective credit.
+→ Students requiring academic intervention in the areas of reading or math will be registered for specific intervention classes, taught by either a general or special education teacher.
+This course may take the place of an elective.

 ASSISTED LEARNING (AL):